What's Happening on the Farm?

 Later in the season, we may offer a “Putting the Garden to Bed” and “Growing Great Garlic” workshops.
 Let us know if you have an interested in either of these events.

 All workshops require pre-registration & pre-payment is requested.
 To find out more and reserve your spot, email firstname.lastname@example.org or call (208) 263-8957.
 All workshops are at Greentree Naturals Certified Organic Farm outside of Sandpoint, Idaho.
 Class size is limited.
-Sign up for all seven sessions for $157.50 (10% discount if pre-paid) or pick and choose for individual workshops for $25.00 per session.
+Individual workshops are $25.00.
+Sign up for all seven workshops by May 1 and prepay to receive a 10% discount or pick and choose for $25 per workshop.
 All workshops include comprehensive written handout materials.

 We wish you a bountiful gardening season!